edwardrl101/ip/docs/README.md

 ```angular2html
     1. [T][ ] come to lecture
 ```
-then deleting this task will show the following result.
+then the expected output is:

 ```
     ____________________________________________________________